sad-spirit/pg-builder/docs/statement-factory.rst

 ``createFromAST()``
     Creates an object containing SQL statement string and parameter mappings from AST.
-The returned :ref:`NativeStatement object <queries-nativestatement>` can be cached to prevent re-running expensive parsing and building operations.
+The returned :ref:`NativeStatement object <queries-nativestatement>` can be
+    :ref:`cached <queries-nativestatement-caching>` to prevent re-running expensive
+    parsing and building operations.

     If ``$forcePDOPrepareCompatibility`` flag is ``true``, then generated SQL will be compatible